 - Valuable - Sterling silver jewellery is a good investment because the metal is highly valued.
 Costume jewellery created from materials other than brass may be an exception to this rule.

 Sterling Silver Value

-How To Tell If Something Is Sterling Silver?
+How Can You Tell If It's Sterling Silver?

 - Sterling silver

-Is Sterling Silver Worth as Much as Pure Silver?
+Is Sterling Silver As Valuable As Pure Silver?

 Durable and Light.
 The added metals in sterling silver make it an incredibly durable material — it's even stronger than gold.
 In addition to its lightweight, this quality makes it an ideal choice for jewellery that will be worn daily or often.